One of American Electric Power's best-known symbols of environmental stewardship is the company's

 this multi use area.
 Recreational User's permit required.

 Conesville Coal Lands

-The Conesville Coal Lands is a 14,400 acre public hunting and fishing area located five miles Southeast of Coshocton, Ohio in Coshocton and Muskingum counties.
+The Conesville Coal Lands is a 11,970 acre public hunting and fishing area located five miles Southeast of Coshocton, Ohio in Coshocton and Muskingum counties.
 The area provides over 100 lakes and ponds for fishing and an Equine Trail Area.
-No Camping-Recreational-User's permit required.
+No overnight camping in this area.
+A recreational user permit required.

 Hunting Rules & Regulations